freedomofpress/securedrop/docs/overview.rst

 Foundation <https://securedrop.org/help>`__ are happy to help you check that your SecureDrop setup is up-to-code and properly grounded.
-After that you'll want to check out the :ref:`best practices <Landing Page>` for your SecureDrop landing page and our guide to :doc:`promoting your SecureDrop instance <getting_the_most_out_of_securedrop>`.
+After that you'll want to check out the :ref:`best practices <Landing Page>` for your SecureDrop *Landing Page* and our guide to :doc:`promoting your SecureDrop instance <getting_the_most_out_of_securedrop>`.

 .. |SecureDrop architecture overview diagram| image:: ./diagrams/SecureDrop.png